Major Controversies Surrounding Jackie Chan: A Detailed Timeline

 During a news conference in Shanghai on 28 March 2004, Jackie Chan referred to the recently concluded 2004 Taiwanese presidential election as "the biggest joke in the world".

-April 2009: Questioning Broad Freedom at Boao Forum
+April 2009: Comments on freedom at Boao Forum

-On 18 April 2009, during a panel discussion at the annual Boao Forum for Asia, Jackie Chan questioned whether or not broad freedom is a good thing, noting the strong tensions in Hong Kong and Taiwan.
-His comments prompted angry responses from several prominent figures in Taiwan and Hong Kong.
+On 18 April 2009, during a panel discussion at the annual Boao Forum for Asia, Jackie Chan questioned whether broad freedom is a good thing, stating, "I'm gradually beginning to feel that we Chinese need to be controlled."

-In December 2012, Jackie Chan caused outrage when he criticized Hong Kong as a "city of protest", suggesting that demonstrators' rights in Hong Kong should be limited.
-The same month, in an interview with Phoenix TV, Chan stated that the United States was the "most corrupt" country in the world, which in turn angered parts of the online community.
+In December 2012, Jackie Chan criticized Hong Kong as a "city of protest" and suggested that demonstrators' rights should be limited.
+He also stated that the United States was the "most corrupt" country in the world.

 April 2016: Named in the Panama Papers

-In April 2016, Jackie Chan was named in the Panama Papers, listed as having up to six different offshore accounts, likely for the purposes of serving as tax shelters.
+In April 2016, Jackie Chan was named in the Panama Papers for having up to six different offshore accounts, likely for tax shelters.

 2016: California Fitness Failure Blamed on the Jackie Chan Curse